taehyounpark/queryosity/docs/features/counter/experiment.md

-A `counter` defines an action that:
+A `query` defines an action that:

 - Executes an arbitrary action (as implemented) under a particular selection, i.e. only if the cut has passed.
     -  (Optional) Takes into account the selection weight.
-- (Optional) Populates the counter result based on values of input columns per-entry.
+- (Optional) Populates the query result based on values of input columns per-entry.
 - Outputs the result once the full dataset has been traversed.

-In particular, given a definition of the concrete counter and input columns, it can be booked under multiple selections at a time.
+In particular, given a definition of the concrete query and input columns, it can be booked under multiple selections at a time.

 ![agg_book_sels](../../assets/agg_book_sels.png)